-Over the course of a year, this equals over 27,000 calories, or about 8 pounds.
-And about 33 percent of people who drink tea add calorie-containing ingredients, such as sugar, honey, or whole or low-fat milk—adding an average of 43 calories to the daily diet.
+Over the course of a year, these extra calories equal over 27,000 calories, or about 8 pounds.
+And about 33% of people who drink tea add calorie-containing ingredients, such as sugar, honey, or whole or low-fat milk—adding an average of 43 calories to the daily diet.
 Over the course of a year, this equates to about 4 ½ pounds.

 Like your coffee or tea on the sweeter side?
 Try these tips to add some sweetness without sugar or calories:

 Try this with your black coffee for a touch of sweet flavor with no added sugar and very few calories.